Anurag-Band/Q-n-A-based-on-PDF-RAG-Next-js-app/README.md

 ## (RAG) Retrieval Augmented Generation :-

 RAG is a technique that combines information retrieval and language generation to produce more informed and contextual responses.
-The app leverages Next.js for the front-end, LangChain for managing the retrieval and generation process, and OpenAI's language model for the generation component.
+The app leverages Next.js for the front-end, LlamaIndex.TS for managing the retrieval and generation process, and OpenAI's language model for the generation component.
 It serves as a proof-of-concept for integrating RAG into web applications.

 ## Demo